-Stock market today: Asian markets, oil lower as recession fears, debt ceiling darken outlook
+Stock market today: World markets mostly higher; Turkey, Thailand slip after elections

 However, they also said financial systems have shown resilience despite recent failures of several banks in the U.S. and Europe.
 No mention was made of the urgency of resolving a standoff between U.S. President Joe Biden and Republican lawmakers over raising the debt ceiling to enable the Treasury to pay its bills.

-Despite seemingly placid moves for the overall market, big swings have swirled underneath the surface amid worries about a possible recession, high inflation and the U.S. government inching toward what could be a catastrophic default on its debt.
+Markets remain prey to worries about recession, high inflation and the U.S. government inching toward what could be a catastrophic default on its debt.

-A preliminary survey by the University of Michigan released Friday showed sentiment among consumers tumbling.
-That’s a worry because strong consumer spending has been one of the main forces preventing a recession as the economy slows.

-President Joe Biden and congressional leaders postponed a meeting set for Friday on the debt limit crisis to next week.
-The delay was billed as a sign of positive exchanges, and staff-level talks continued through the weekend.
+President Joe Biden and congressional leaders postponed a meeting set for Friday on the debt limit crisis to next week, but the delay was billed as a sign of progress and staff-level talks continued through the weekend.

-PacWest Bancorp’s stock fell 3%.
-It’s been under heavy scrutiny as Wall Street hunts for the next possible U.S. bank to fail following three high-profile collapses since March.
-Its stock lost 21% last week.

-Surging interest rates have caused some customers to pull bank deposits in search of higher yields while also dragging down prices for the investments that the banks hold.

 The Federal Reserve has been hiking interest rates to drive down inflation.
 Recent reports suggest price increases are moderating though inflation is remains too high for the comfort of households and regulators.